Pana-TsK/MTT-plate-analyzer/readme.md

 **PlateAnalyzer** is a Python-based tool designed to automate the processing of MTT assay data.
 This application takes raw data from Excel files, processes it through multiple stages (plate identification, processing, viability calculation), and saves the results in an easy-to-use format.

+MTT assays are widely used in cell biology research to measure cell viability and cytotoxicity in response to various treatments, such as drug candidates or experimental conditions.

 ## Features
 - **Load Raw Data**: Supports Excel files as input for MTT assay data.
 - **Identify Plates**: Automatically detects plates and organizes raw data for processing.